designed for the way women work.

 - In about 4 months you should have beautiful new orchid blossoms!

-Or visit the website of the American Orchid Society at AOS.org for more information on Phalaenopsis and other orchid culture.
+Visit the website of the American Orchid Society at AOS.org for more information on Phalaenopsis and other orchid culture.